Drawing Accounting Definition

 Example

-To understand the concept of the drawing account and its utility, let’s start with a practical example of a transaction in a sole proprietorship business.
+To understand the concept of the partners drawing account and its utility, let’s start with a practical example of a transaction in a sole proprietorship business.
 Assuming the owner (Mr. ABC) started the proprietorship business (XYZ Enterprises) with an investment/equity capital of $1000.

 The Balance sheet of XYZ Enterprises as on 1st April 2017 is as below:

-Suppose Mr. ABC takes out $100 from the business for its personal use during the financial year FY18.
-The impact of the above transaction on the Balance sheet will be a reduction in the cash balance and in the owner’s equity capital by $100.
+Suppose Mr. ABC takes out $100 from the business for personal use during the financial year FY18.
+The impact of the above transaction on the Balance sheet will be a reduction in the cash balance and the owner's equity capital by $100.
 Therefore, the Balance Sheet after the transaction will look like this:

-Drawing Account Journal Entry
+Journal Entry

-Since this account is set up as contra owner’s equity account to record this and similar other transactions of this nature, the following transactions will be recorded in the drawing account.
-Its Journal entry for the above cash transaction by owner will be recorded with a debit in owner’s and as a credit in the cash account.
+Since this account is set up as a contra owner’s equity account to record this and similar other transactions of this nature, the following transactions will be recorded in the drawing account.
+Its Journal entry for the above cash transaction by the owner will be recorded with a debit in the owner's and as a credit in the cash account.
 The entries for the above transactions will be as below:

 Since it is a temporary account, it is closed at the end of the financial year.
 At the end of the financial year, the drawing account balance will be transferred to the owner’s capital account, thereby reducing the owner’s equity account by $100.